igorzg/payara-micro-docker-starter-kit/README.md

 #Java EE micro service starter kit
-In this example you can see how to setup build ready for micro service java ee environment
+In this example you can see how to setup build ready for micro service java ee environment By default server will be running on port 8080

 ## Requirements: